Nineveh: Archaeological remains

-Today, Nineveh's location is marked by two large mounds, Tell Kuyunjiq and Tell Nabī Yūnus "Prophet Jonah", and the remains of the city walls (about 12 km in circumference).
+The site is marked by two large mounds, Tell Kuyunjiq and Tell Nabī Yūnus "Prophet Jonah", and the remains of the city walls (about 12 km in circumference), enclosing a vast lower town extensively encroached by modern buildings.
 The Neo-Assyrian levels of Kuyunjiq have been extensively explored.
 The other mound, Nabī Yūnus, has not been as extensively explored because there was an Arab Muslim shrine dedicated to that prophet on the site.
 On July 24, 2014, the Islamic State destroyed the shrine as part of a campaign to destroy religious sanctuaries it deemed "un-Islamic", but also to loot that site through tunneling.

-The ruin mound of Kuyunjiq rises about 20 m above the surrounding plain of the ancient city.
+The ruin mound of Tell Kuyunjiq rises about 20 m above the surrounding plain of the ancient city.
 It is quite broad, measuring about 800 × 500 m.
 Its upper layers have been extensively excavated, and several Neo-Assyrian palaces and temples have been found there.
 A deep sounding by Max Mallowan revealed evidence of habitation as early as the 6th millennium BC.
 Today, there is little evidence of these old excavations other than weathered pits and earth piles.
 In 1990, the only Assyrian remains visible were those of the entry court and the first few chambers of the Palace of Sennacherib.
-Since that time, the palace chambers have received significant damage by looters.
+Since that time, the palace chambers have received significant damage by looters and by the removal of the protective roof.
 Portions of relief sculptures that were in the palace chambers in 1990 were seen on the antiquities market by 1996.
-Photographs of the chambers made in 2003 show that many of the fine relief sculptures there have been reduced to piles of rubble.
+Photographs of the chambers made in 2003 show that many of the fine relief sculptures there have been reduced to piles of rubble and a conservation effort ensued.
+In 2016 Sennacherib's throne room was bulldozed by Daesh and the sculpted fragments were left exposed until 2022.

 Tell Nebi Yunus is located about 1 km south of Kuyunjiq and is the secondary ruin mound at Nineveh.
 On the basis of texts of Sennacherib, the site has traditionally been identified as the "armory" of Nineveh, and a gate and pavements excavated by Iraqis in 1954 have been considered to be part of the "armory" complex.
 Excavations in 1990 revealed a monumental entryway consisting of a number of large inscribed orthostats and "bull-man" sculptures, some apparently unfinished.
 Following the liberation of Mosul, the tunnels under Tell Nebi Yunus were explored in 2018, in which a 3000-year-old palace was discovered, including a pair of reliefs, each showing a row of women, along with reliefs of lamassu.